-In light of last year’s tax cuts package, taking time now to make sure you’re optimizing funding sources and savings vehicles in your education savings plans will be time well spent.
-Below, we begin the first in a series of posts on education funding, and in this one we cover three options to help save for college expenses.
+Taking time now to make sure you’re optimizing funding sources and savings vehicles in your education savings plans will be time well spent.
+Below, we cover three options to help save for college expenses.

 Section 529 plans are a great way to fund education for your children, grandchildren, or other loved ones, given their flexibility in up-front contributions and their tax-advantaged status.
 These plans are offered by states, some state agencies, and certain educational institutions, but you do not have to be a resident to invest in a particular state’s 529 plan.

 Within 529 Plan accounts, earnings on investments and eventual withdrawals are free of income taxes, and in some states contributions to a 529 plan can be at least partially tax deductible (but not for those of us in California).
 But there are caveats:

 Qualified tuition, or 529 plans offer some attractive flexibility, in that you can change beneficiaries (with some restrictions) and/or set up multiple plans for a single beneficiary.
 They do not impose income limits on contributions or restrictions on which colleges and universities the funds are used for (as long as the institution is accredited).
 There are also no requirements to use funds in a specific state’s plan to pay for education at a school in that state.